• HOME

 You can start discussing your wedding approach and strategy after getting engaged, and even before getting on the “actual” wedding planning.
 We’ve written a guide about that here.

-Most of the wedding to-do lists out there can be quite overwhelming with all the checklists and timelines.
+Most of the wedding to-do lists out there can be quite overwhelming with all the wedding checklists and timelines.
 We get it.
 They are all good and necessary, but in this guide, we are starting with the basics.

 This list will help you in breaking through the pressure as you “climb the mountain.”
 Once you get these things checked off your list, you can enjoy the rest of the climb until you get to the top which is your wedding day!